-While I love this Corn Soup chilled, you can certainly eat it warm or hot too 🙂 If you’re into chilled soups, you can also try my fantastic Roasted Red Pepper Gazpacho!
+What’s great about this soup is that it’s delicious warm or chilled!
+If you’re into chilled soups, you can also try my fantastic Roasted Red Pepper Gazpacho!

 Turmeric has Curcumin, which has anti-inflammatory benefits and is a strong antioxidant.
 Scientists believe that low-level inflammation can contribute to many diseases, including heart disease and cancer.
 So reducing inflammation is extremely important!

-There are many other proven benefits to high doses of curcumin when you take it by supplement.
+There are many other benefits to curcumin when you take it by supplement.
 You likely couldn’t consume these high doses from the small amount of turmeric you add to foods, but you can still benefit.

 Quick note!
 This post contains affiliate links, which means I earn a commission (at no extra cost to you) if you purchase from them.
 This commission is what helps me keep this blog afloat :).
 But, I also share these links because I have used the products, genuinely love them, and want you to know exactly what I used.

 We are all extremely busy and making dinner during the week can be overwhelming.
-Here are the steps you prepare in the day(s) in advance and store in the fridge as your meal Kit… (See the recipe below for more details)
+Here are the steps you prepare in the day(s) in advance.
+(Full recipe below)

 For this recipe, you can prepare the corn in advance and cook it later, but I recommend that you eat this soup chilled, so you probably will want to cook it ahead as well.